jkgarber/learning-sqlalchemy/notes.md

 	)
 ```

 This style is known as **begin once**.
-You should mostly prefer the “begin once” style because it’s shorter and shows the intention of the entire block up front.
+You should mostly prefer this style because it’s shorter and shows the intention of the entire block up front.
 However, in this tutorial we’ll use “commit as you go” style as it’s more flexible for demonstration purposes.